 Our fellowship is a one year program.
 Requirements for application include completion of accredited neurology residency and eligibility for Louisiana licensure.
 The fellowship is based at Ochsner Medical Center in New Orleans.
 The salary is based on PGY level.
 Applications for each years fellowship are accepted on an ongoing basis, with the start date being flexible.

 There is opportunity to participate in clinical research and all fellows are encouraged to participate in clinical research during their training.
-There is tremendous support available at Ochsner medical center for developing research projects.
+There is tremendous support available at Ochsner Medical Center – New Orleans for developing research projects.

 Leadership & Faculty